ColinVDB/BMAT/README.md

 This section aims at explaining how to download and install BMAT.
 This software uses a lot of dependencies that needs to be installed which makes the installation process a bit long and tedious.

+⚠️ **The installation of BMAT on MacOSx with an M1 chip may cause some issues** ⚠️

 ### Dependencies

 Firstly, this section presents the different dependencies that needs to be installed for this software to work properly.